stuttter/ludicrousdb/README.md

 * `db-config.php` <-> `ABSPATH/db-config.php` - For configuring your database environment

 You'll probably want to copy these files to their respective locations, and modify them once you're comfortable with what they do and how they work.

+## Configuration

+LudicrousDB can manage connections to a large number of databases.
+Queries are distributed to appropriate servers by mapping table names to datasets.

+A dataset is defined as a group of tables that are located in the same database.
+There may be similarly-named databases containing different tables on different servers.
+There may also be many replicas of a database on different servers.
+The term "dataset" removes any ambiguity.
+Consider a dataset as a group of tables that can be mirrored on many servers.

+Configuring LudicrousDB involves defining databases and datasets.
+Defining a database involves specifying the server connection details, the dataset it contains, and its capabilities and priorities for reading and writing.
+Defining a dataset involves specifying its exact table names or registering one or more callback functions that translate table names to datasets.

 ## Sample Configuration 1: Default Server